bureson/nn-compass/scenes/dilemma7.md

 # Choice
 I thank Jens for his suggestion and encourage him to implement the idea.
-However, before implementing the new maintenance schedule, I ask him to take the needed time to plan the replacements carefully so they don't interefere with his regular maintenance work.
+However, before implementing the new maintenance schedule, I ask him to take the needed time to plan the replacements carefully so they don't interfere  with his regular maintenance work.
 Once we have a good plan in place, we can initiate the new schedule.

 # Variables
 - bringoutthebest-buildteams-new-1_1: 0.8